Russian foreign agent law: Implications for NGOs

 The foreign agent label increases registration barriers for an NGO in Russia.
 This includes restrictions on foreigners and stateless peoples from establishing or even participating in the organization.
 A NGO must then submit to extensive audits.
 Supervisory powers are allowed to intervene and interrupt the internal affairs of the NGO with suspensions for up to six months.

-Once labeled as foreign agents, organizations are obliged to mark all their publications and to begin each oral statement with a disclosure that it is being given by a "foreign agent".
-It also limits the way a foreign organization can make tax-exempt donations to specific people or the NGO by requiring them to register and be placed on a very limited list of approved organizations.
+Once labeled as foreign agents, organizations are obliged to mark all their publications and to begin each oral statement with a disclosure that it is being given by a foreign agent.
+The label also limits the way a foreign organization can make tax-exempt donations to specific people or the NGO by requiring them to register and be placed on a very limited list of approved organizations.

 Some NGOs report curtailed access to government officials and public institutions and continued harassment.
-NGO raids have been reported as being accompanied by television crews from TV channel NTV.
+NGO raids have been reported as being accompanied by television crews from NTV.

-A Ministry of Justice report obtained by the Russian business daily Vedomosti in May 2016 said criticism of the "foreign agents" law qualifies as political activity under the "foreign agents" law.
+A Ministry of Justice report obtained by the Russian business daily Vedomosti in May 2016 said criticism of the foreign agent law qualifies as political activity under the foreign agent law.